 Viewing and Exporting iPhone Notes

-After clicking on "Notes" for either an iPhone backup or a currently connected iPhone device, iExplorer will load the respective notes database.
+After clicking on "Notes" for either an iPhone backup or a currently connected iPhone or iPad device, iExplorer will load the respective notes database.
 Your Notes will load in the main window as a list.
 Click on a note to view it.
 Once your notes are displayed, you can export them individually, copy and paste text from them or even export them all in one fell swoop.